Internal Network Security

 Do you know your network well?
 How far would an attacker get in your internal network?

-What vulnerabilities can be found in internal networks?
+What vulnerabilities are found in internal networks?

 Outdated software that is no longer maintained is another major problem.
 This software can have security vulnerabilities that could be exploited during a real attack.
 File shares that are accessible to everyone on the network are also a big problem - attackers often find sensitive data there.